 If the coroner opens an inquest or investigation into the death then you will not be able to register the death until after the inquest or investigation has taken place and a verdict recorded (NB this may take months).
 In these cases the coroner will issue you an ‘Interim Death Certificate’ and to us either a cremation or burial order which allows the funeral to take place.
 The interim death certificate should be presented where necessary to any banks, solicitors etc and if you have any problems regarding this you should refer them directly to the coroner.

 Please take your time in deciding on what type of funeral you would like and do not hesitate to ask us for any advice about anything.
-Please take a look at our SERVICES and COSTS page.
-We have a completely transparent price structure and you simply add the required services/items to get the total.
 You can get an instant estimate on our COSTS page.
 Our office hours are 9am to 5pm Monday-Friday (exc.
-Bank holidays) but the phone is always answered at other times and we promise that you will always receive a personal response, usually from Paul, Alex or Julie..
+Bank holidays) but the phone is always answered at other times and we promise that you will always receive a personal response, usually from Paul or Alex.
 Once you have decided on burial or cremation and where you would like the funeral to take place please give us a call 01304 201322 and we will confirm as soon as possible a mutually convenient date and time for the funeral.
 Please remember that along with our diary commitments, the crematorium or cemetery may already have bookings and vicars/ministers have their diary commitments as well.
 We will always do our best to accommodate your wishes but some flexibility is appreciated.

 All other details and forms for the funeral can be discussed and completed at your convenience either in our office here at 12 Beaconsfield Road, Dover, in the comfort of your own home, or if necessary by post.
 Please remember that cremation and cemetery forms need completing as soon as possible so we can forward them in time for the funeral.
 If you would like a FREE home visit please do not hesitate to ask, call us any time 01304 201322.